sigsum/sigsum/archive/2025-02-01-elias-trust-policy-notes.md

    - adding such witnesses may still be helpful if they are added in a group that was already dependent on infraX, then our dependence on infraX does not become any worse, and we may strengthen the group in other ways.
 - if a new witness is added that is poorly maintained, then that risks making things worse, if an attacker can easily compromise that witness.

-How to avoid becoming dependent on one big organization?
+## How to avoid becoming dependent on one big organization?
 - If one organization runs many witnesses, make sure that organization controls no more than one witness group.
 Either collect all those witnesses in a single witness group, or at least ensure that the organization has only few witnesses in other groups.
 - When there is a risk of becoming dependent on a particular organization, go through each witness group and check their dependence on that organization.
 If a group has too many witnesses that depend on that organization, then remove some of those from the group so that the group becomes independent of the organization.

-Possible guidelines for creating a trust policy:
+## Possible guidelines for creating a trust policy
 - Create witness groups based on organization, so that witnesses that are known to be controlled by the same organization are in the same witness group.
 - Within each witness group, strive for diversity to reduce the risk that the witness group as a whole becomes compromised.
 - To guard against dependency on a some infrastructure X, go through each witness group and check its dependence on X, and remove witnesses if needed.
 - Use only witnesses that are deemed likely to stay operational for a long enough time (e.g. at least one year), then revise the policy after half that time (e.g. after 6 months) to adapt to changes in the availability of witnesses.
 Also adapt to other changes in the "about page" of the witnesses, such as what the witness is dependent on.